Mara3l/gooddata-alerting/docs/tutorial.md

 ## Step 4: Define time to run alerting

-In the [gooddata_alerting.py](../gooddata_aleting.py), you can adjust your preferred time to run alerting..
+In the [gooddata_alerting.py](../gooddata_aleting.py), you can adjust your preferred time to run alerting.

 ```python
 schedule.every().day.at("08:00").do(main)